 - MoneySmart Marriage.
 Money is a prime source of conflict within marriage.
 But money itself is rarely the problem; it’s trying to reconcile different points of view about money, different financial habits, and different goals.
 This workshop provides couples with the practical guidance and tools they need for using money in a productive, joyful, marriage-enriching manner.
-Designed for couples that are seriously considering marriage, engaged, or newly married.
+Designed for couples that are engaged or have been married for about five years or less.
 (3.5 hour workshop)

 - Ka-Ching!
-Multi-media college campus event that teaches students key habits to begin building right now for a lifetime of successful money management.
+Multi-media event that teaches high school and college students (or college-age young people) key habits to begin building right now for a lifetime of successful money management.
 This session also examines the link between money and happiness, opening students eyes to the many ways the common cultural messages around money lead us down unproductive, unfulfilling paths.
-Ultimately, I share the Gospel through the context of my own prodigal son experience.
-(50 minutes)
+(60 minutes)

 - Freed-Up From Debt.
 Consumer debt permeates our culture, hindering people’s relationships, health, joy, financial success, and faith.
 In this workshop, participants gain encouragement while learning a proven seven-step process for getting out and staying out of debt forever.
 (2 hour workshop)

 Here’s a talk I gave recently at a fun event held at a Denver bar in conjunction with a financial blogger conference.
 Called Ignite, each speaker had 5 minutes to speak to 20 slides that advanced automatically every 15 seconds.
 My talk was called “The Greatest Identity Theft Ever.”